-Spanning throughout the city, from the heart of Houston to the suburbs of Sugar Land, West African food is plentiful and growing.
+From the inner loop to the suburbs of Houston, West African food is plentiful and growing.
 Whether you’re in the mood for suya, okra stew and fufu, or the ubiquitous jollof rice, Houston’s got something for you.
 Here are 14 restaurants to find excellent West African food.Read More